 Or, at least, that’s what the pamphlet says.
 What is known is that Ponce de Leon visited here.
 The Spanish explorer led the first expedition to Florida and likely encountered native people here.
 As such, this is the oldest European-occupied settlement in the United States.
 It was officially founded in 1565.

-The options bucket is teeming with fabulous date nights, exciting museums, exhibition centres, and excellent stage entertainment.
+The options bucket is teeming with fabulous date nights, exciting museums, exhibition centers, and excellent stage entertainment.
 Even those theme parks people assume are primarily for kids offer something for “older kids” to enjoy – after all, characters from our childhood still appeal to our sense of adventure.

 I covered all of the costs associated with writing this article.
 However, this things to do in Orlando for adults post includes affiliate links.
 That means if you click through and end up making a purchase I will receive a small commission.
 I wanted to make sure you were aware of this.